ncoblentz/JoCoITStudents/README.md

 ## Johnson County Kansas High School Programs

 ### Generally Available Options Through JCCC
+These options may be available to any Johnson County Public School students regardless of the school district they belong in.
+Check with your school and JCCC for details.

 **[JCCC Quick Step (Take JCCC Classes While in High School)](https://www.jccc.edu/admissions/early-college/quick-step/)**
   - [Special JCCC Quick Step Program Specifically For College Algebra](https://www.jccc.edu/admissions/early-college/quick-step-plus/)